redis/redis-doc/topics/persistence.md

 * The child starts writing the new AOF in a temporary file.

 * The parent opens a new increments AOF file to continue writing updates.
-  If the rewriting fails, the old base and increments files (if we have) plus this newly opened increments file represents the complete updated dataset, so we are safe.
+  If the rewriting fails, the old base and increments files (if we have) plus this newly opened increments file represent the complete updated dataset, so we are safe.

-* When the child is done rewriting the file, the parent gets a signal, and use newly opened increment file and child generated base file to build an temp manifest, and persist it.
+* When the child is done rewriting the base file, the parent gets a signal, and uses the newly opened increment file and child generated base file to build an temp manifest, and persist it.

 * Profit!
-Now Redis do an atomic exchange to the manifest pointer in the memory, so that the result of this AOF rewrite is visible to Redis.
+Now Redis does an atomic exchange of the manifest files so that the result of this AOF rewrite takes effect.
+Redis also cleans up the old base file and any unused increment files.

 **Redis < 7.0**